jbasko/autoboto/docs/README.rst

 Notes
 -----

-Do not use any imports from ``botogen.autoboto_template`` in tests because the objects that exist there are not the same that the test code will access.
+Do not use any imports from ``botogen.autoboto_template`` in tests of the generated code because the generated code does not import from there.
+Instead, use the dedicated fixtures (for which, ironically, the auto-complete won't work).

 -------
 ``tox``